A seed of insecurity was planted the day I held my firstborn in my arms for the first time.

 - Yes, YOU still exist under all that extra baby weight.

-- Have realistic expectations- most likely your baby will not latch on without any help or go to sleep through the night in the first week and you won’t lose the baby fat in a week (so stop trying on those pre-baby jeans, hide them)…
+- Have realistic expectations- Your baby may need help latching.
+Your baby may not sleep through the night.
+You won’t lose the baby fat in a week so stop trying on those pre-baby jeans.

 - You will enjoy your baby a lot more if you haven’t spent 80% of your day trying to feed him, and then feeling resentful, and then feeling guilty because you feel resentful.

 - Everyone will want to give you unsolicited mothering advice.
-Take it with a grain of salt and pray for wisdom and be you.
+Take it with a grain of salt and pray for wisdom.

 - Throw modesty out the window the minute you walk into the labor room.
-You will show parts of your body that you didn’t know exist to complete strangers and nurses will come in the room, grab your boobs like there is nothing to it in order to help you nurse . . . .
+You will show parts of your body that you didn’t know exist to complete strangers and nurses who will come in the room.
+If you’re struggling with nursing you will have nurses grabbing your breast as if they were a tool or instrument that’s broken.

-- Whatever you do, for the first couple of bad nursing days stay away from those moms who gloat about the gallons of milk they have stored in the fridge and how their child feeds in 5 minutes.
+- I’m not sure why moms do this but you tell them what you’re struggling with and they gloat about how great they are doing in that area.
+Avoid the moms who gloat about the gallons of milk they have stored in the fridge and how their child feeds in 5 minutes.

-- Don’t ever forget, that in the midst of all those dark feelings you LOVED your baby like crazy.
+- Don’t ever forget, that in the midst of the overwhelming exhaustion your baby is a gift.

 - Be vulnerable and talk about the frustrations you are having with nursing.
 You will be amazed at how many other moms have struggled.